ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/redux-integration-pt2/index.md

 frameworks: ["react"]
 ---

-This section takes a deeper look at integrating ag-Grid with a Redux store by implementing a feature rich File Browser that uses Tree Data.
+This section takes a deeper look at integrating AG Grid with a Redux store by implementing a feature rich File Browser that uses Tree Data.

-Following on from [Redux Integration Part 1](../redux-integration-pt1/) we will implement a Redux File Browser to demonstrate how the feature rich ag-Grid can be combined with a Redux store to achieve elegant and powerful grid implementations.
+Following on from [Redux Integration Part 1](../redux-integration-pt1/) we will implement a Redux File Browser to demonstrate how the feature rich AG Grid can be combined with a Redux store to achieve elegant and powerful grid implementations.

 <image-caption src="redux-integration-pt2/resources/redux-file-browser.png" alt="Redux File Browser"></image-caption>